How To Make a Repurposed Sorry Game Board Box

 While cleaning out the kitchen island, I found this set of colorful rolls of colored electrical tape.

 This is the left side of the box.
 Notice how the left side is slightly higher than the front flap?
 This is normal.
-I cut the tape and secured it to all seams of the box.
+I cut the tape and secured it to all the box’s seams.

-I ran the tape along all the folds and joints to give it a more cohesive look.
+I ran the tape along all the folds and joints to make it look more cohesive.

 Voila!
 My repurposed Sorry game board box is complete!
 It was late, and I went to bed. . . .

-THIS is what I woke up to.
-Hahaha, the box collapsed overnight-as though some little elves came out and sat on it.
+This is what I woke up to.
+Hahaha, the box collapsed overnight, as though some little elves came out and sat on it.
 Those printed directions are the ones I followed to make this Sorry board box.
-I printed them out years ago and couldn't find the original source while writing this tutorial.
+I printed them out years ago and couldn’t find the source while writing this tutorial.

 Plan B – I taped all the joints up again and then used hot glue to secure all of the joints/seams of the game board box.